Abstract

 Recommended Citation

 Wu, Xiaole, "Operational Flexibilities, Risk Sharing Contracts, and Sourcing Strategies" (2011).
-Arts & Sciences Electronic Theses and Dissertations.
+Arts & Sciences Theses and Dissertations.
 523.

 Comments